MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Material and Methods

 \subsection{Shapley values with MaskSDM}

-MaskSDM facilitates the analysis of how model predictions and performance vary when different subsets of variables are used.
-While assessing predictor importance typically requires training separate models for each subset, MaskSDM achieves this with a single model.
-In other words, it can naturally generate predictions for all predictors and any combination of individual or grouped variables.
-However, since the number of subsets grows exponentially ($2^M$ subsets for $M$ predictors), an exhaustive evaluation is impractical.
-Simply removing the variable of interest is insufficient to assess its importance, as correlations with other variables can lead to an underestimated contribution, even if the variable is a key proximal predictor of species distribution \citep{dormann2013collinearity}.
-Ideally, predictor importance should be summarized by a single value that reflects its average contribution to model predictions or performance.
-Shapley values provide such measure \citep{shapley1953value, lundberg2017unified}.
+MaskSDM enables analyzing prediction and performance changes across variable subsets without training separate models, as it can naturally handle any combination of variables.
+However, since the number of subsets grows exponentially ($2^M$ subsets for $M$ predictors), exhaustive evaluation is impractical.
+Therefore, we use Shapley values to measure predictor importance, taking into account its average contribution to model predictions or performance \citep{shapley1953value, lundberg2017unified}.
 The Shapley value $\phi_i$ for variable $x_i$ represents its average contribution across subsets of variables and is defined as:

 where $f$ denotes the model output or performance metric.
-To compute the Shapley value, $f$ must be able to consider a subset of predictors only.
-However, most models are trained on the full set of predictors and cannot easily handle subsets.
-Training one model per subset is computationally infeasible for a large number of predictors.
-Consequently, approximations are often used, assuming predictor independence or model linearity—assumptions that are usually violated in SDMs \citep{dormann2013collinearity}.
-These approximations typically replace excluded variables with \textit{baseline} values, such as their means or samples from their marginal distributions, which can significantly bias predictions \citep{lundberg2017unified, ren2021can}.
-For instance, inputting the mean location corresponds to using a real-world location with different conditions than those of the sample of interest, which can potentially distort results.
-MaskSDM overcomes this limitation by enabling predictions based directly on subsets of variables, providing more reliable Shapley value estimates without relying on unrealistic assumptions.
-This makes it a robust tool for assessing predictor importance in SDMs.
+To compute Shapley values, $f$ must be able to consider a subset of predictors only.
+For models that cannot inherently handle subsets, approximations are often used, typically assuming predictor independence or model linearity—assumptions that are often violated in SDMs \citep{dormann2013collinearity}.
+These approximations usually replace excluded variables with \textit{baseline} values, such as their mean, which can significantly bias predictions \citep{lundberg2017unified, ren2021can}.
+MaskSDM overcomes this limitation by enabling predictions based directly on subsets of variables, providing more reliable Shapley value estimates and making it a robust tool for assessing predictor importance in SDMs.

 Another common challenge in computing Shapley values is the exponential number of terms in the sum to calculate, one for each subset.
 When the number of predictors is large, this summation is typically approximated using Monte Carlo methods, which involve randomly sampling $k$ of these terms.
 As $k$ approaches $2^M$, the estimate converges to the true Shapley value.
 However, we observe that convergence can be very slow, as it strongly depends on the subsets $S$ considered.
 Specifically, adding any variable to the empty set $\{\emptyset \}$ significantly alters the predictions and considerably improves performance.
 Consequently, the estimate of the Shapley value becomes heavily influenced by how frequently the empty set is sampled.
 To address this, we ensure that the subsets considered are evenly distributed across all sizes and leverage \textit{Latin squares} \citep{keedwell2015latin} to improve computational efficiency.
 The exact procedure is detailed in Appendix \ref{sec:appendix_shapley} and is referred to as the \textit{stratified} Monte Carlo method, distinguishing it from the \textit{uniform} Monte Carlo approach, which selects subsets fully at random.
 This stratified Monte Carlo approach allows us to compute Shapley values efficiently, which is crucial given our case with \num{61} predictors.
 When variables are grouped, i.e., when $x_i$ in Equation \ref{eq:shapley} represents a group of predictors rather than individual variables (e.g., \num{6} groups), we compute the exact Shapley values since the computation becomes much faster.